TJones305/GXBC_2020/README.md

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPad Air & iPhoneX. other devices were tested through the inspect web developer tools.

 ##  **Known Bugs**
-On mobile devices with screen width of 280 pixels the current members button slightly covers over the h2 element as the screen squashes together.
+- On mobile devices with screen width of 280 pixels the current members button slightly covers over the h2 element as the screen squashes together.
 This has now been amended by creating a media query for the screen width.
+- On mobile devices, when in potrait orientation, the address of the contact us section appears shifted to start under the colon above.
+This was left intentionally as in trying to align the text with the sponsor and affiliations sections above, the text would appear distorted, therefore it was decided by the developer that the centered alignment in CSS appeared visually neater although different to the alignment above.

 > ## Deployment